 The scanning laser beam device relies on the measurement of time rather than light, although a light sensor is required in its operation.
 The schematic diagram of its operation is pictured in Figure.
 A laser is used to project a continuous thin beam of light.
 A rotating mirror deflects the beam so that it sweeps across the object to be measured.
-The light sensor is located at the focal point of the lens system to detect the interruption of the light beam is meas ured to determine the desired dimension of the part.
+The light sensor is located at the focal point of the lens system to detect the interruption of the light beam as it is blocked by the object.
+The time lapse corresponding to the interruption of the light beam is meas ured to determine the desired dimension of the part.
 Typically, a microprocessor is programmed to make the conversion of the time lapse into a dimensional value and to perform other functions, such as signaling an automatic parts-rejection mechanism to eject a defective part from the line.